-GoDaddy vs Bluehost – WordPress Hosting Plans Compared!
-(2020)
+GoDaddy vs Bluehost for WordPress – Hosting Plans Compared – Which is Best?!
+(2023)

 They’re two of the most established and well-known names in entry-level shared hosting, so whether or not you plan to use WordPress for your website, they’re definitely worth investigating.